hackerbayuniversity/Course/tasks/task-6/Solution.md

     app.use(bodyParser.json());
     app.use(logger('tiny'));

     //Initialize passport
     app.use(passport.initialize());

-    // You tell passport to use the strategy we made require('./passport/')(passport);
+    // Tell passport to use the jwt strategy require('./passport/')(passport);

     // Other code